On the Onsager-Machlup functional of the $\Phi^4$-measure: Onsager-Machlup for

-In contrast to $d=2$ it turns out that the ``enhanced balls" $\mathcal{B}_r^3$ \eqref{eq:2d-ball} around any nonzero smooth function, are $\mu-$null sets if $r$ is small enough.
+In contrast to $d=2$ it turns out that both of the ``enhanced balls" $\mathcal{B}_r^3(z)$ or $\hat{\B}_r^3(z),$ around any nonzero smooth function $z$, are $\mu-$null sets if $r$ is small enough.
 This is the main reason why the OM from Theorem \ref{theorem:main-3d-full} is degenerate.
-We prove this last necessary step in the following proposition.